 This website is designed to share topics drawn from the full stretch of human knowledge.

 Each entry is brief, but links to further reading if you want to know more.
-I try to link to Wikipedia where possible; it’s ad-free, informative (usually), and the links are unlikely to rot.
+I try to link to Wikipedia where possible; it’s ad-free, informative (usually), and the links are less likely to rot.

-This website is written by one person.
+This website is written by one person based in Auckland, New Zealand.
 I acknowledge that this introduces an inevitable bias: I choose topics that I find interesting, and I write on topics that exist on Wikipedia (which has its own biases).

 To counter this bias, please share interesting topics with me.
 If I like them, I may use them in future entries.